MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 You can install multiple Universal Windows Platform (UWP) apps in a provisioning package.
 To learn more, see [Provision PCs with apps](/windows/configuration/provisioning-packages/provision-pcs-with-apps).

 > [!NOTE]
-> Although Windows Configuration Designer lets you add a Classic Win32 app to a provisioning package, Surface Hub will only accept UWP apps.
+> Although Windows Configuration Designer lets you add a Classic Win32 app to a provisioning package, Surface Hub only accepts UWP apps.
 If you include a Classic Win32 app, provisioning will fail.

 ### Add a configuration file

 In addition to this provisioning package, you can use a Surface Hub configuration file to make it even easier to set up your devices.
-A Surface Hub configuration file contains a list of device accounts that your device can use to connect to Exchange and Skype for Business, and also friendly names for wireless projection.
-During first run, you'll get an option to choose a device account and friendly name from a configuration file.
+A Surface Hub configuration file contains a list of device accounts for connecting to Exchange, Microsoft Teams, or Skype for Business, as well as "friendly names" for wireless projection.

-To create a Surface Hub configuration file:
+**To create a Surface Hub configuration file:**

-1. Using Microsoft Excel or another CSV editor, create a CSV file named SurfaceHubConfiguration.csv
+1. Open Microsoft Excel (or other .csv editor), create a .csv file named SurfaceHubConfiguration.csv
 2. Enter a list of device accounts and friendly names in this format:

 ```
 <DeviceAccountName>,<DeviceAccountPassword>,<FriendlyName>
 ```

 The configuration file must not contain column headers.
-When you apply the provisioning package to Surface Hub, if a Surface Hub configuration file is included on the USB drive, you can select the account and friendly name for the device from the file.
-To create the .CSV file, you can use either a UPN address (Rainier@contoso.com) or you can use domain\username (contoso\rainier).
+When included in a provisioning package applied to Surface Hub, you can select the account and friendly name for the device from the file.
+To create the .csv file,  use either a UPN address format (rainier@contoso.com) or down-level logon name format (contoso\rainier).

-- Rainier@contoso.com,password,Rainier Surface Hub
-- Adams@contoso.com,password,Adams Surface Hub
+- rainier@contoso.com,password,Rainier Surface Hub

 3. Save the file to your project folder and copy it to the USB key with your provisioning package.

 > [!NOTE]
-> The configuration file can only be applied during the out-of-box setup experience (OOBE) and can only be used with provisioning packages created using the Windows Configuration Designer released with Windows 10, version 1703.
+> The configuration file can only be applied during first run setup.

 ### Password protect provisioning package

-You can set a password to protect your provisioning package.
-You must enter this password when you apply the provisioning package to a device.
+If you choose to use a password,  you will need to enter it each time you apply the provisioning package to a device.

 ### Complete provisioning wizard

 If you only need to configure common settings, select **Finish** > **Create** and skip to the section [Build your package](#build-your-package).
+Or continue configuring settings by switching to Advanced provisioning.

 ## Use Advanced provisioning

 > [!div class="mx-imgBorder"]
 > ![Use advanced provisioning](images/sh-prov-adv.png)

-1. Open Windows Configuration Designer and select **Advanced provisioning**.
+1. If continuing from the previous section, select **Switch to advanced provisioning** otherwise open **Windows Configuration Designer** and select **Advanced provisioning**.
 2. Name your project and select **Next**.
 3. Select **Common to Windows 10 Team**, select **Next**, and then select **Finish**.